ExoMol/bib/README.md

     $ vim test.bib

 Make your changes and then save.
 In this case I add a line to the file "Hello World!".
-Running the command `git status` will verfiy any changes made to the local version.
+Running the command `git status` will verify any changes made to the local version.

     $ git status
     On branch master